LiorAvrahami/surface-tension-measurement-project/work_log_of_surface_tension_experiment/worklog_home.md

 #### local angle detection - line_detector_v4

-I would also like to mention an other feature I implemented and did not end up using called line_detector_v4, which is a form of local angle detection. for any point on the string, I use the relative values of each of the 4 kernels, to determine the direction of the string in the point. allowing me to make these following arrow chart figures:
+I would also like to mention another feature I implemented and did not end up using called line_detector_v4, which is a form of local angle detection. for any point on the string, I use the relative values of each of the 4 kernels, to determine the direction of the string in the point. enabling me to present the following arrow chart figures:

 |||
 |:-:|:-:|